S4S Chief “T2” challenges newest generation of Space Operators

 |0

-This work, S4S Chief “T2” challenges newest generation of Space Operators [Image 2 of 2], by TSgt Luke Kitterman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, S4S Chief “T2” challenges newest generation of Space Operators, by TSgt Luke Kitterman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.